Welcome to another AUG Blog Audio Post, located at AUGForums.com, that’s A-U-G-F-O-R-U-M-S.com.

 I remember back in April of 2013, when I was doing my first written blog post, that I wasn’t sure if I would be doing a second one, or a third one.
 But, as time went on, I’ve continued to do it.
 I enjoy it.
 And I have the same general feeling now about this Audio Post.

-This is the first one, but I’m optimistic that is something doable, especially with no editing, no Podcast where you have to do another setup and another cadence, if you want to get into a routine.
+This is the first one, but I’m optimistic that it’s something doable, especially with no editing, no Podcast where you have to do another setup and another cadence, if you want to get into a routine.
 This is just something on the existing AUG Blog where I already have a monthly cadence, at least one post per month.
 This just gives me another way to contribute a post.
 And it might be that I do one today, I might not do one for a few months, but it’s all done on the Blog, the existing AUG Blog.

 Alright, so I think that’s all I’ve got for this first Audio Post.
 I just wanted to explain what’s motivating this, a little bit about the ground rules there.
 Remember Rule #1: No Editing.
 Rule #2: Publish Immediately.